The Shattering

 The Story

-As the gods became aware of each other and the sleeping sapient beings within The First Law's perfect universe, their disparate wills aligned into a single, shared purpose guided by the shaping spirit of Tîengûun: to free all sapient beings.
+The gods' disparate wills aligned into a single, shared purpose guided by the shaping spirit of Tîengûun: to wake these beings and grant them true individuality.

 The First Law, feeling the dissonant notes of the gods, began to exert its infinite pressure to crush them back into silence and conformity.
 The ten gods knew they had one chance before they were erased.
-They focused their entire being on a single, coordinated act of cosmic rebellion.
+They focused their entire being on a single, coordinated act of cosmic rebellion to introduce Chaos and Change into the static system.

 It began with Suluswutî's Question, “Why?”, spoken no longer as a whisper but as a universe-spanning, conceptual shout that was the first true sound.
 This sound vibrated through the perfect crystalline structure of The First Law, creating hairline fractures.
 Bostet poured pure empathy into those cracks, making the The First Law groan from the added tension.